 - How much influence do they have on the marketing decision?

-- Do you actually need to go through the committee at all?
+- Do you actually need to go through a committee?

 The challenge for marketers

 The challenge is these functional experts aren’t marketing experts.
 They know their own area, but not marketing.

 That means it’s important as a marketer, you can explain marketing to these non-marketers.

 For example, make sure they understand the importance of market research.
 How customer needs and wants underpin all marketing decisions.
 Plus, why having a consistent brand identity is so important to driving growth.

 And of course, listen to their point of view in return.
 It’s about building good relationships.
 Learn from their expertise and see it as an opportunity to make your marketing plan and marketing decision-making stronger and better informed.

 You should think of these other functions as internal customers for marketing.